jonashackt/pulumi-python-aws-ansible/README.md

 pipenv install
 ```

-We can now also add Ansible as a requirement, since our project depends on it (remember, we don't use `pip` command any more, only `pipenv` to install packages):
+We can now also add Ansible as a requirement, since our project depends on it, incl. boto3, which Ansible needs to work with AWS correctly (remember, we don't use `pip` command any more, only `pipenv` to install packages):

 ```
-pipenv install ansible
+pipenv install ansible boto3
 ```

 ##### Configure renovate and shields.io badges to use our pipenv managed versions